 The term “conscious uncoupling” was coined by American psychotherapist Katherine Woodward Thomas.

-She was inspired to develop this technique of ending a relationship by her parents’ and her own divorce.
-In an interview with the Telegraph, Woodward Thomas explained that her parents’ divorce was filled with acrimony.
+She was inspired to develop this technique of ending a relationship with her parents and her own divorce.
+In an interview with the Telegraph, Woodward Thomas explained that her parent’s divorce was filled with acrimony.
 At the time, no-fault divorce didn’t exist in her home state of New York, so her parents had to prove one partner was at fault.

 Woodward Thomas’ own marriage ended in divorce.
 In her Telegraph interview, the psychotherapist explained that when a significant relationship ends, there is grief.
 In addition, many people feel a sense of shame and failure, which is intensified when their friends take sides and blame one party for the marriage’s end.
 She wanted to end the relationship in a more loving, non-hurtful way.

 Instead of blaming one another for what went wrong in the relationship, the members of the former couple look inwards to determine what individual role they played in the breakup.

 Family and marriage therapist Dr. Sonya Rhodes sees Woodward Thomas’ approach to ending a relationship as a response to how people choose their partners.
 Some psychologists and therapists believe that we choose our mates based on the qualities we lack.
 For example, if you’re shy, you’ll be drawn to someone who’s outgoing.